 January 14, 1989: Hubert Gregory of the Fruit Jar Drinkers passed away.
 Hubert's career at the Opry, as with the Fruit Jar Drinkers, dates back to the early days of the Opry.
 Like many others of that era, Hubert performed with many different groups, including with Sam & Kirk McGee.

 January 25, 1992: Introduced by Roy Acuff, Emmylou Harris became the Opry's newest member.
-This will be Emmylou's 26th anniversary as a member of the Opry.
-Emmylou has not appeared on the Opry in several years, however she is currently on the schedule for the final weekend in January.
+This will be Emmylou's 28th anniversary as a member of the Opry.
+Sadly, Emmylou rarely appears on the Opry.

 January 22, 1994: Hal Ketchum became a member of the Grand Ole Opry.
-This will be Hal's 24rd year as an Opry member.
-Once a pretty regular performer on the show, Hal is now based in Texas and very rarely gets back to Nashville and the Opry.
+This will be Hal's 26th year as an Opry member.
+Once a pretty regular performer on the show, Hal has retired from performing due to health issues.

 January 21, 1995: Brother Oswald, longtime member of Roy Acuff's Smoky Mountain Boys, became an official member of the Grand Ole Opry.
 At the age of 83, I believe he was the oldest person to join the cast.
 Oswald came to the Opry in the 1930s with Roy and helped to define the Acuff sound.
 Thanks to the efforts of Porter Wagoner and Marty Stuart, among others, he became a member.
 I was there the night of his induction and it was quite a surprise as I don't seem to remember it being announced much ahead of time.
 Oswald passed away in 2002.